Bedrock-OSS/bedrock-wiki/docs/entities/flying-entities.md

 After you run those commands in a repeating command block, you should control its vertical movement by looking up and down. or u may use a simple animation controller and link it too the entity, so it always plays the function.

-You may use this instead of a repeating command block,link this to the entity or the player.
+You may use this instead of a repeating command block, link this to the entity or the player.
 It's recommended that you link it to the player.

 <CodeHeader></CodeHeader>